 3. Shift to Prioritizing AI and Machine Learning

 The use of AI and ML algorithms for test automation is starting to mature.
 Some areas where AI is utilized include Test Optimization, AI-based UI testing, and API testing.
-2023 will see the continued application of AI toward testing and the setting of standardization for AI-based test automation processes.
+We will see the continued application of AI toward testing and the setting of standardization for AI-based test automation processes.

 4. Boundaries Between Industries Are Blurring

-In 2023, we will see more of a blurring of the boundaries between industries as innovation that happens in one industry is adopted by and influences other industries.
+I suspect we'll see more of a blurring of the boundaries between industries as innovation that happens in one industry is adopted by and influences other industries.
 This can be seen in e-commerce and financial services, as well as in health and insurance industries.
 This brings the technologies from both worlds together.

 There are several cases we can draw from where we see the blurring of boundaries.
 For example, blockchain was originally conceived as a financial services innovation, but now it’s everywhere.
 And augmented reality/virtual reality, originally seen as limited to gaming and entertainment, is now reaching all industries.
 The technology is now used to give a customer an in-branch bank experience, and even in healthcare and life sciences areas.

-The adoption of technology from one industry to the other not only will improve CX, but also will lead to more seamless business processes.
+The adoption of technology from one industry to the other will not only improve CX but also will lead to more seamless business processes.

 Moving Beyond Testing

-Quality engineering in 2023 has moved beyond simply testing to confirm if a piece of technology works.
+Quality engineering has moved beyond simply testing to confirm if a piece of technology works.
 QE specialists need to know not only the technology but also the methodologies behind orchestrating quality for a good customer experience, as well as the business processes and needs that must also be addressed.

 Join for More Insights